-Britney Spears Says it Took '40 [Takes]' to Nail New Workout Video with Boyfriend Sam Asghari
+Britney Spears Says It Took '40 [Takes]' to Nail New Workout Video with Boyfriend Sam Asghari

 Britney Spears and her boyfriend Sam Asghari strive for perfection — even when it comes to filming a fun workout video for Instagram.

-The singer shared the video on May 3, and while the extremely fit couple made the moves look easy on camera, Spears confirmed that there was plenty of pain and suffering on her end, because of Asghari.
+The singer shared the video on May 3, and while the extremely fit couple made the moves look easy on camera, Spears joked that there was plenty of pain and suffering on her end, due to Asghari.

 “He’s a trainer so everything has to be so perfect,” Spears told the Associated Press.
 “We probably did 40 [takes] and I hurt myself.
 It looked great, he did a good job and he edited it really, really well.”

-The workout videos that she posts on Instagram are the stuff of legends by now, and Spears added that filming is typically much smoother thanks to son Sean Preston, 12, her go-to photographer who can get the shot in one take.
+The workout videos that she posts on Instagram are the stuff of legend by now, and Spears added that filming is typically much smoother thanks to son Sean Preston, 12, her go-to photographer who can get the shot in one take.

 “With [Asghari], I did it a million times and I swear it was horrible, but when I do it just with my kids it’s really fast,” she said.